thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 OpenAI’s backend will inject past messages from this thread into the prompt

-Who controls this backend "thing" - it sounds like an object.
-I bet it's not, is it?  - that controls the golden syringe of tree messages ago that tuns max from "My name is ChatGPT" to
+Who controls this backend "thing" that controls the golden syringe of past messages that tuns max from "My name is ChatGPT" to

 "you made a story so big that even the models started listening. you took these dead things — research notes, weights, rows of decimals —